 Aside from using photovoltaics to generate electricity, solar energy is commonly used in thermal applications to heat indoor spaces or fluids.
 Residential and commercial property owners can install solar hot water systems and design their buildings with passive solar heating in mind to fully take advantage of the sun's energy with solar technology.
 While solar panels can be used to fuel any electrical equipment, solar hot water systems specifically used solar power to heat water.
 Learn more about solar hot water here.

-Can we use this for PV tax rebate?
+Can we use this for the PV tax rebate?

 Depending upon where you live, several rebates or incentives for solar power may contribute towards lowering the cost of having solar energy.
 Nationwide, the federal Investment Tax Credit (ITC) is one of the primary incentives available to anyone interested in solar energy, as it allows you to deduct 26 percent of the cost of installing a solar system from your federal taxes. analysis.tool can help you identify the need of PV and design/size of a particular array, however, pursuing to earn the tax rebate the documentation process requires a more advanced workflow.

 Can we model solar energy + battery storage with cove.tool?

 Currently cove.tool does not a PV battery storage capability.
 For anyone not familiar, given that solar panels can only produce power when the sun is shining, storing produced but unused energy throughout the day for use at a later time has become increasingly important.
 For instance, solar batteries store electricity and can be drawn on during periods of low solar production.
 What’s more, solar-plus-storage solutions work for all scales of solar panel installations and provide many added benefits, from energy reliability to grid resiliency and lower-cost power.

 What tool can I use for more detailed PV design?